-Levine's Conservation Model13)14)15) is a nursing theory developed by Faye Glenn Levine in the 1980s.
-The model emphasizes the importance of conservation, which refers to the preservation and maintenance of health, energy, and resources.
+Levine's Conservation Model13)14)15) is a nursing theory developed by Faye Glenn Levine(1920-1996) in the 1980s.
+The model emphasizes the importance of conservation, which refers to energy, structural integrity, personal integrity and social integrity.

 The model is based on the idea that the individual is a holistic being, made up of physical, psychological, social, and spiritual components.
 The model posits that health and well-being are maintained through the conservation of these components.